 As you can see from the picture is is a few millimeters wide.
 What could it possibly be used for?
 A lot of discussion was had regarding this subject on various discussion groups that saw the picture from the museum.
 Small scoop for pigments?
 Ingredients?
 Ear Wax Scoop?
 Now that last one may seem a bit far fetched to some but we know that ear wax was part of some recipes for making glaire.
 Apparently it helps keep the bubbles down when you mull the pigments with the glaire.
 I can definitively tell you that indeed the scoop does work for this purpose.

 A quick aside.
 Notice how I am holding the pen.
 I am not resting it on my middle finger, instead I am holding it with my middle finger and thumb and my index finger helps the pen “rest” at the second knuckle from the tip of the finger.
-This is how we see scribes holding pens in paintings in period manuscripts.
+This is how we see scribes holding pens in miniatures in medieval manuscripts.
 It is very different from how we hold ball point pens and pencils of today.

 And how does it write?
 Pretty well.